 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Deutscher Nachhaltigkeitskodex reported total carbon emissions of approximately 15,930,000 kg CO2e.
-This figure includes Scope 1 emissions of about 480,000 kg CO2e, Scope 2 emissions of approximately 950,000 kg CO2e, and significant Scope 3 emissions amounting to around 14,500,000 kg CO2e.
-The total emissions for 2022 were slightly higher at about 16,495,000 kg CO2e, with Scope 1 at 495,000 kg CO2e, Scope 2 at 1,000,000 kg CO2e, and Scope 3 at 15,000,000 kg CO2e.
-Deutscher Nachhaltigkeitskodex has set ambitious climate commitments, aiming to reduce its Scope 1 and 2 emissions by 65% by 2030 compared to 2019 levels.
-Additionally, the organisation plans to align all commissioned productions in the moving image sector with environmental and resource-saving practices by early 2025.
-Notably, the MFG has achieved a 24.58% reduction in its indirect emissions from purchased electricity since 2017.
-The emissions data is not cascaded from any parent organisation, indicating that these figures are independently reported by Deutscher Nachhaltigkeitskodex.
-The organisation continues to focus on enhancing its sustainability practices and reducing its carbon footprint across all scopes of emissions.
+This figure includes Scope 1 emissions of 480,000 kg CO2e, Scope 2 emissions of 950,000 kg CO2e, and Scope 3 emissions of 14,500,000 kg CO2e.
+The previous year, 2022, saw a total of approximately 16,495,000 kg CO2e, indicating a slight reduction in emissions.
+Deutscher Nachhaltigkeitskodex has set ambitious climate commitments, aiming for a 65% reduction in CO2e emissions from Scopes 1 and 2 by 2030, using 2019 as the baseline year.
+Additionally, the organisation is working towards aligning all video production activities with environmental and resource-saving practices by early 2025.
+The emissions data is not cascaded from any parent organisation, and all figures are independently reported.
+The organisation continues to focus on enhancing its sustainability practices while addressing its carbon footprint across all scopes.

 Access structured emissions data, company-specific emission factors, and source documents